himanchal-103/Dynamic-programming-problems/README.md

 - Minimum cost of climbing stairs
 - Minimum number of coins
 - Maximum sum of non-adjacent elements in array or list
+- Cut the rod into segment of length x, y, x.